Tilray posts 43% rise in quarterly revenue on strong cannabis demand - NewsBreak

 Tilray posts 43% rise in quarterly revenue on strong cannabis demand

-(Reuters) - Canadian pot producer Tilray Inc on Thursday reported a 43% rise in first-quarter revenue, driven by strong demand for cannabis after coronavirus-led lockdowns.
+Oct 7 (Reuters) - Canadian pot producer Tilray Inc (TLRY.TO) on Thursday reported a 43% rise in first-quarter revenue, driven by strong demand for cannabis after coronavirus-led lockdowns.

 The world's largest cannabis producer by sales said its revenue rose to $168 million in the quarter ended Aug.
 31 from $117.49 million a year earlier.
 Net cannabis revenue jumped 38%.